enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Find a suitable location on your filesystem where you want to place the code for your application, and create an empty folder. e.g. /Users/<username>/project/myapp

-Included with Enonic XP is the :ref:`toolbox` command.
+Included with Enonic XP is the :ref:`toolbox`.
 It includes an option to initialize an application with all the standard structures typically required for an app.

 Run the following command while located in your target folder::